johninquest/ic3/content/glossary/_index.md

 - **GDPR (General Data Protection Regulation)**: EU regulation on data protection and privacy that affects how insurers handle customer data.

 - **Green Card**: An international certificate of insurance that guarantees that the visiting motorist has the necessary minimum motor insurance cover for driving in the country visited.
+It is also widely known as the _International Motor Insurance Card_

 - **Indemnity**: The principle that insurance aims to restore the policyholder to the same financial position they were in before the covered loss occurred.